Mold removal from mechanical systems

 Mold removal from floor drains

-Air-handling units contaminated by mold or black water should be re-conditioned using a 10 % bleach solution, or removed for decontamination off-site.
+Air-handling units contaminated by mold or black water should be re-conditioned using a ten percent bleach solution, or removed for decontamination off-site.
 Fins and coils must be pressure washed.
 All porous materials must be discarded.

-Registers, grills and diffusers exposed to clean or gray water should be wiped clean and dried.
-Items exposed to black water or infested with mold should be removed and disinfected before reinstallation.
+Diffusers, grills and registers that have been in contact with either clean or gray water can be disinfected and dried.
+Anything in contact with black water or contaminated with mold needs to be removed and cleaned.